alex-necsoiu/pandora-nft/README.md

 # pandora-nft
 Pandora Labs NFT's with whitelist and airdrop presale

-# Create Unlockd NFT Collection
+# Create Pandora NFT Collection

 NOTE: smart contract will be verified on etherscan when you run deploy script